 Motivation in the Workplace

-Motivation in the workplace has been traditionally understood in terms of extrinsic rewards, be in the form of compensation, benefits, perks, awards, or career progression.
+Motivation in the workplace has been traditionally understood in terms of extrinsic rewards in the form of compensation, benefits, perks, awards, or career progression.

-Daniel Pink, in his book Drive: The Surprising Truth About What Motivates Us explains the tricky aspect of external rewards and argues that they are like drugs where more frequent doses are needed more and more often (2009).
-Rewards can often signal that activity is undesirable.
+Daniel Pink (2011) explains the tricky aspect of external rewards and argues that they are like drugs, where more frequent doses are needed more often.
+Rewards can often signal that an activity is undesirable.

 Interesting and challenging activities are often rewarding in themselves.
 Rewards tend to focus and narrow attention and work well only if they enhance the ability to do something intrinsically valuable.
-Extrinsic motivation is best when used for motivating employees to perform algorithmic activities but can be detrimental for creative endeavors.
+Extrinsic motivation is best when used to motivate employees to perform routine and repetitive activities but can be detrimental for creative endeavors.

 Anticipating rewards can also impair judgment and cause risk-seeking behavior because it activates dopamine.
 We don’t notice peripheral and long-term solutions when immediate rewards are offered.
 Studies have shown that people will often choose the low road when chasing after rewards because addictive behavior is short-term focused, and some may opt for a quick win.

-Pink warns that greatness and nearsightedness are incompatible, and seven deadly flaws of rewards are soon to follow (2009).
-He found that anticipating rewards often have undesirable consequences and tends to:
+Pink (2011) warns that greatness and nearsightedness are incompatible, and seven deadly flaws of rewards are soon to follow.
+He found that anticipating rewards often has undesirable consequences and tends to: